WillowHayward/WillHayCode.github.io/pages/01.home/pmm-3/post.md

 Firstly, it's more focused on building something that can be released to the public.
 It has existing code for ads, for analytics.
 My last boiler plate was just "Here's a folder containing Phaser.
 Have at it."

-Second, it supports somme of the tools I'm already using.
+Second, it supports some of the tools I'm already using.
 Namely grunt.

 Bam, buzzword.
 Grunt is a little commandline (so entirely text based) tool to help you do things in projects.
 Type "grunt start" and it runs the "start" command, however you define that.